vzarytovskii/FSharp.Core.Extended/README.md

 # What

 > [!WARNING]
-> This library is very much work in progress, expect minor issues.
+> This library is very much work in progress, expect issues.

 This library tries to be a drop-in replacement for the `FSharp.Core` with functions, which are generally faster and more flexible than built-in ones, but may be backwards-incompatible at runtime/compile-time.